tejaswinimurthy/review-prediction-ecommerce-platform/README.md

 - Scikit-learn
 - Jupyter Notebooks

+---

 ## Notes
-This repository contains a **portfolio-safe adaptation** of the original academic work.
-All data used here is synthetic or anonymised, and the focus is on methodology, decision framing, and evaluation logic.
+This repository contains a portfolio-safe adaptation of the original academic work.
+All data used here is synthetic or anonymised, and the focus is on methodology, decision framing, and evaluation logic rather than proprietary data.